What Features Should School Shoes for Orthotics Have?

 What Are the Core Features That Matter Most?

-The core features that make any shoe orthotic-compatible are the same whether you are buying school shoes, trainers, or boots.
+The core features that make any shoe orthotic-compatible are the same whether you're buying school shoes, trainers, or boots.
 You can read the full breakdown in our features to look for in orthotic shoes guide.

-However, these features are particularly critical for school shoes because children wear them for longer continuous periods than any other footwear.
-A typical school day means 6 to 8 hours on their feet, including walking, running at break times, and potentially PE.
-A shoe that is merely acceptable for short wear becomes genuinely problematic over a full school day.
+But these features are particularly critical for school shoes because children wear them for longer stretches than any other footwear.
+A typical school day means 6 to 8 hours on their feet, including walking, running at break times, and sometimes PE.
+A shoe that's passable for short wear becomes a real problem over a full school day.

-Here is each essential feature explained in the context of school shoes specifically.
+Here's each essential feature explained in the context of school shoes.

 Feature 1: Removable Insole

-This is the single most important feature and it is non-negotiable.
+This is the single most important feature and it's non-negotiable.
 Your child's orthotic must sit flat on the midsole of the shoe, directly on the bottom.
-If the factory insole is glued in place, the orthotic will sit on top of it, raising the foot too high and creating instability.
+If the factory insole is glued in place, the orthotic ends up sitting on top of it, raising the foot too high and creating instability.

 Many traditional school shoes have fixed insoles.
-Before purchasing any pair, reach inside the shoe, grip the edge of the insole near the heel, and give it a gentle lift.
-If it comes away cleanly, the shoe passes this test.
-If it resists or tears, the insole is glued and the shoe will not work with an orthotic.
+Before buying any pair, reach inside the shoe, grip the edge of the insole near the heel, and give it a gentle lift.
+If it comes away cleanly, the shoe passes.
+If it resists or tears, the insole is glued and the shoe won't work.

 Feature 2: Enough Depth

-School shoes are often designed to look sleek and smart, which typically means a shallow internal profile.
-This is a problem because the orthotic adds height inside the shoe, and if there is not enough depth to accommodate both the device and the foot, the top of the foot will press against the upper.
+School shoes are designed to look sleek and smart, which usually means a shallow internal profile.
+That's a problem because the orthotic adds height inside the shoe.
+If there isn't enough depth for both the device and the foot, the top of the foot presses against the upper.

 Feature 3: Firm Heel Counter

 The heel counter is the rigid cup at the back of the shoe that holds the heel in place.
-In school shoes, this feature is especially important because children run, jump, and play throughout the day.
-A soft, collapsible heel counter will not hold the foot securely over the orthotic during active play.
+In school shoes, this matters even more than usual because children run, jump, and play throughout the day.
+A soft heel counter won't hold the foot securely over the orthotic during active play.

 Use the squeeze test: pinch the back of the shoe firmly between your thumb and finger.
-A good heel counter will resist compression and hold its shape.
-If it collapses easily, the shoe will not provide adequate support across a full school day.
+A good heel counter resists compression and holds its shape.
+If it collapses easily, the shoe won't last a full school day.

 Feature 4: Adjustable Fastening (Laces or Velcro)

 Elasticated slip-on school shoes are the worst option for children with orthotics.
-They offer no way to adjust the fit around the instep, which means the foot slides around inside the shoe and the orthotic cannot stay in its correct position.
+There's no way to adjust the fit around the instep, so the foot slides around inside the shoe and the orthotic can't stay in position.

-Velcro straps are an excellent choice for younger children who cannot yet tie laces.
-They allow quick, easy adjustment and can be tightened or loosened throughout the day.
+Velcro straps work well for younger children who can't yet tie laces.
+They're quick, easy to adjust, and can be tightened or loosened throughout the day.

-Laces provide the most adjustable fit for older children.
-They allow fine-tuning at every point across the instep, which is particularly useful for children with thicker orthotic devices.
+Laces give the most adjustable fit for older children.
+They allow fine-tuning at every point across the instep, which is especially useful for children with thicker orthotic devices.

-Buckle straps can work if they are genuinely adjustable with multiple holes, not merely decorative.
+Buckle straps can work if they're genuinely adjustable with multiple holes, not just decorative.
 Check that the buckle actually changes the tightness of the shoe.

 Feature 5: Wide Toe Box

 Growing feet need room, and an orthotic device adds to the volume inside the shoe.
-Traditional school shoes are often cut quite narrow to achieve a sleek appearance, but this is exactly the wrong shape for a child wearing orthotics.
+Traditional school shoes are often cut narrow to look sleek, but that's exactly the wrong shape for a child wearing orthotics.

 Look for shoes described as wide-fit or with a roomy forefoot.
 If the shoe comes in multiple widths, consider going half a width wider than your child would normally need.
-The toes should be able to spread naturally inside the shoe without being squeezed together.
+The toes should be able to spread naturally without being squeezed together.

 Feature 6: Flat, Sturdy Sole

-The sole of the shoe provides the platform on which the orthotic sits.
+The sole provides the platform the orthotic sits on.
 For the orthotic to work correctly, that platform needs to be flat, firm, and stable.

 Avoid school shoes with platform soles, raised heels, built-in gel cushioning, or thick squishy midsoles.
-These features change the angle of the foot relative to the orthotic and can undermine the correction the device is designed to provide.
-A flat rubber sole is the best base for any orthotic device.
+These change the angle of the foot relative to the orthotic and can undermine the correction the device is meant to provide.
+A flat rubber sole is the best base for any orthotic.

 What Features Should You Specifically Avoid?